 Prepare students for life after graduation.

-And finally, we have to do everything we can to make high school diplomas more meaningful.
+Finally, we have to do everything we can to make high school diplomas more meaningful.
 The route to earning a diploma is too often unengaging, uninspiring, and unchallenging.
 Too often, it’s about getting it done, when it should be about getting it right.
 And, once obtained, a diploma doesn’t guarantee that the graduate has mastered essential knowledge, skills, and competencies and has a viable pathway to a successful career in the 21st century workforce.
 State leaders can and must change that outcome.
 High schools need to become engines of continuous improvement that meet the demands of their students, so that students graduate with true preparation for real life.

-- Develop a profile of a graduate that defines the broad and interconnected set of skills and competencies that students will need for success after—not just during—their time in high school.
+- Develop a profile of a graduate that defines the broad and interconnected set of skills and competencies that students will need for success after—not just during—their time in high school;

 - Reimagine and deliver a results-driven approach to student performance and course design;